-Gingivitis in cats: the importance of keeping your cat’s teeth and gums healthy 2 min read
+Gingivitis in cats & how to keep your cat’s teeth and gums healthy

 The suffix ‘itis’ means inflammation, and gingivitis is simply inflammation of the gingiva – the gum pockets that hold the teeth securely in place.
 Gingivitis in cats is a painful condition with a number of possible causes.